Void-wave/void-wave.github.io/docs/index.md

 ## Dev Diaries and LiveStreams
-I love talking about my work!
-Here you can find some of the dev diaries and livestreams that I've been featured on doing just that:
+I enjoy talking about my work and I'm a frequent participant in dev diaries and livestreams.
+Here are a few of them:

 ### [Age of Sigmar: Realms of Ruin](/titles/RealmsOfRuin)
 <div class="video-grid-container">